The Mole (Australian TV series) season 3: Episode 9

 Parachute Jumping: At 2:00 am the night after the eighth elimination, the host woke Bob in his hotel room to tell him that the next day, each of them would be given the opportunity to do a solo parachute jump.
 If he could convince each of the other three to not go through with it, the group would win $10,000 and Bob would win the game's final free pass.
 The next morning, the host presented the assignment to all four players, telling them that there was $5,000 to be won for each of them that would do a solo jump.
 They had to first do a tandem jump before they were permitted to do the solo.
 Marc was excited to do the tandem jump, and the women both seemed reluctantly willing.
 Marc and Alaina did the tandem jump, but Crystal-Rose backed out.
 Once on the ground, Marc decided to go for the solo jump, but Alaina decided against it.
 Marc indeed did the solo jump, so only $5,000 (and no free pass) was won.

 Temptation Island: After a relaxing dinner on Dunk Island, said by the host to be "temptation island," the players were taken away one by one to privately bid with money from the kitty to secure the game's final free pass.
 Bob bid $15,000, Marc bid $24,000, Alaina refused to bid entirely, and Crystal-Rose bid $5,500.
 The bids were not immediately revealed, and all were sent to take the computer test.

 Jetski Maps: Before the elimination, the players had an assignment where they were split into pairs, by gender, and told to ride a jetski around the island and map it.
 They were then to pick their more accurate map of the two to submit for evaluation, and if it was at least 50% correct, $5,000 would be won.
-The women mostly played around on their ride and didn't draw a particularly good map, but the men drew a map that won the money.
+The women mostly played around on their ride and did not draw a particularly good map, but the men drew a map that won the money.

 Free Pass Refund: At the elimination, Grant revealed that Marc had earned the free pass from "Temptation Island".
 Alaina, Bob, and Crystal-Rose were shocked by Marc's high bid of $24,000, as they worked very hard and very long to earn that amount.
 Subsequently, Grant offered Marc $48,000.
-That was the $24,000 Marc bidded for the free pass and an additional $24,000.
+That was the $24,000 Marc bid for the free pass and an additional $24,000.
 If Marc would give back the free pass, that amount would be added to the kitty.
 Marc said he was extremely unconfident of his chances, but agreed to give back the free pass for the money.

 Marc's name was typed in first, and the green screen appeared, relieving him.
 Bob's name was typed in second, and the screen turned red.
 He again thought that Marc was the Mole, a suspicion he had been riding on since Episode 3.